Search

 Intro

 Shaikh Noor Ahmad had this book published at the Riaz e Hind Press.
 On the cover of this book, he writes “Mujadid of the time”, “Messenger (Mursal-e-yadanee) of God”, “The Appointed (mamur-e rahmani) of the gracious Allah” and “Messiah of the Time”.
-This book was received in the British library on January of 1893.
+This book was received in the British library in January of 1893.

 The ROR of Dec-1913 quotes MGA’s famous prophecy which occurred in Izala Auham about catching white birds.
 MGA was connecting this prophecy within Islam about the sun rising in the West.
 In connection with this, the ROR of June-1917 reports that Mufti Muhammad Sadiq converted 6 people to Ahmadiyya, of which 2 of their names are Mr. Sparrow and Mr. Bird.
 An english translation of pages 826-835 is posted in the ROR of Oct-Nov-1919.